007 MAGAZINE - The World's Foremost James Bond Resource!

 Sean Connery interviewed by Ian Johnstone at the NFT 1983

-Sean Connery was then honoured with a Guardian Lecture at the National Film Theatre on London's South Bank on the evening of Tuesday December 13, 1983, where he was interviewed on stage by film critic Ian Johnstone.
+Sean Connery was then honoured with a Guardian Lecture at the National Film Theatre on London's South Bank on the evening of December 13, 1983, where he was interviewed on stage by film critic Iain Johnstone (1943-2023).
 The NFT had devoted the first two weeks of December to a retrospective of Connery's most important films, starting with a double-bill of Dr. No/From Russia With Love.

 NFT booklet December 1983